-The main value-added logistics activities are part of what can be generally referred as warehousing, which can involve a wide array of activities:
+The main value-added logistics activities are part of what can be generally referred to as warehousing, which can involve a wide array of activities:

 - Simple storage, distribution, and order picking are part of the inventory management systems of manufacturers, distributors, and retailers.